zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     chroma-config setup [-v]
     ```

-    On successful completion, the Intel® Manager for Lustre\* software will be started automatically.
+    On successful completion, the Integrated Manager for Lustre\* software will be started automatically.

-1. When the installation and restoration of the configuration is complete, connect to the Intel® Manager for Lustre\* service using a web browser and verify that the new version has been installed and is running.
+1. When the installation and restoration of the configuration is complete, connect to the Integrated Manager for Lustre\* service using a web browser and verify that the new version has been installed and is running.

 ### Create Local Repositories for the Lustre\* Packages

-The Intel® Manager for Lustre\* distribution does not include Lustre\* software packages.
+The Integrated Manager for Lustre\* distribution does not include Lustre\* software packages.
 These need to be acquired separately from the Lustre\* project's download server.
 The following instructions will establish the manager node as a YUM repository server for the network.
-The Intel® Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.
+The Integrated Manager for Lustre\* server is automatically configured as a web server, so it is a convenient location for the repository mirrors.

 An alternative strategy is to copy the repository definition from step 1 directly onto each Lustre\* server and client (saving the file in `/etc/yum.repos.d` on each node), and skip the other steps that follow.
 This avoids creating a local repository on the manager node, and uses the Lustre\* download servers directly to download packages.